-4.2.2 Push Update (On-Change Update)
+C. Push Update (On-Change Update)

 In the push variant, the updates are pushed to the resolution tables.
-In our suggested SAL algorithm, in order to reduce network load, the location update broadcast is replaced with a selective multicast to selected EBs only.
+In our suggested SAL algorithm, in order to reduce network load, the location update broadcast is replaced with messages (several unicast or single multicast) to selected EBs only.

-Specifically, upon VM location change, the update is

-propagated (pushed) immediately through a multicast message to the EBs that host VMs of the same tenant of the VM.
-The multicast destination EBs are known to the sending EB, because it holds the address resolution of all the tenant VMs in its address resolution table.
-When an update needs to be sent, the EB selects from the forwarding database the location addresses of all the VMs of the tenant whose VM is updated.
+Specifically, upon VM location change, the update is propagated (pushed by either the migration source or the destination EB) immediately only to the EBs that host VMs of the same tenant of the VM.
+Note that SAL does not require the EB to have a global knowledge on which tenants have clients under each EB, but only the information of tenant VMs that it serves.
+The destination EBs are known to the sending EB, because it holds the address resolution of all the tenant VMs in its address resolution table.
+When an update needs to be sent, the EB selects from the forwarding database the location addresses (the destination EBs) of all the VMs of the tenant whose VM is updated.
 An easy and fast selection can be achieved by assigning application addresses (AAs) that contain the tenant ID in the specific bits, or even better, by logically organizing the table as a tree with a single node per AA, pointing to the different VMs.
+No additional global information about the VM location is required to be stored.